DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-12-21-first-designs-for-a-minimal-viable-service.md

 To keep details secure, they’ll not be attached to the email.

-Instead, caseworkers will click on a link to view the referral which will be accessible through a DfE Sign-in account.
+Instead, caseworkers will click a link to view the referral which will be accessed through a DfE Sign-in account.

 ### Viewing a referral

-Caseworkers will be able to click on the link to view the referral.
+Caseworkers will be able to click a link to view the referral.

-### Copying the details into the CRM
+### Copying the details into the TMS

-Caseworkers can view all the details of the referral and copy across any details into the CRM.
+Caseworkers can view all the details of the referral and copy across any details into the TMS.

 They can download all the files and evidence provided in the referral by clicking ‘Download all files’ at the top of the page.